UPSAtwal/Cool-Bash-Scripts/README.md

 # Cool-Bash-Scripts
-Bash scripts that I am need using in a project.
+Bash scripts that I am using in a project.
 May be useful